Preparing for Public Safety Power Shutoffs

 CCWD has an action plan should we lose power.
 While PSPS is focused on high fire-threat areas, outages may affect some of our water facilities.
 Outages are expected to last up to two days; depending on weather conditions and power restoration efforts, however, some outages may last longer.

-A PSPS event could require CCWD to switch to backup generators and pumps to power pumping plants, water treatment plants and other key facilities to keep water flowing, maintain storage and fire flow, and keep water distribution lines pressurized.
+A PSPS event could require CCWD to switch to backup generators to power pumping plants, water treatment plants and other key facilities to keep water flowing, and to maintain storage and fire flow.

 Here is what we are doing to prepare: